pravinbhat/hello-nosqlbench/README.md

 ## Workloads
 * Created using Blocks, Statements, Cycles, Tags, Bindings, Params
-* Bindings: Key to use NoSQLBench effectively [see binding function docs here](https://docs.nosqlbench.io/docs/bindings/binding-concepts/)
+* Bindings: Key to use NoSQLBench effectively
 * Test workloads using `STDOUT` driver & when execute in Cassandra using `CQL` driver

 ## Run workloads